 Read Next: As Hurricane Ian Nears MacDill AFB, Some Airmen Pay for Their Own Evacuation

-Joshua Skovlund has covered the 75th anniversary of D-Day in France, multinational military exercises in Germany, and civil unrest during the 2020 riots in Minneapolis that followed the death of George Floyd.
+Joshua Skovlund is a former staff writer for Coffee or Die.
+He has covered the 75th anniversary of D-Day in France, multinational military exercises in Germany, and civil unrest during the 2020 riots in Minneapolis.
 Born and raised in small-town South Dakota, he grew up playing football and soccer before serving as a forward observer in the US Army.
-After leaving the service, he earned his CrossFit Level 1 certificate and worked as a personal trainer while earning his paramedic license. he went on to work in paramedicine for more than five years, much of that time in the North Minneapolis area, before transitioning to a career in multimedia journalism.
+After leaving the service, he worked as a personal trainer while earning his paramedic license.
+After five years as in paramedicine, he transitioned to a career in multimedia journalism.
 Joshua is married with two children.
-His creative outlets include Skovlund Photography and Concentrated Emotion, where he publishes poetry focused on his life experiences.
+His creative outlets include Skovlund Photography and Concentrated Emotion.